yishn/sinho/README.md

 <h1>Hello, {this.props.name}!</h1>
 ```

+It is generally discouraged to change properties from the inside of the
+component as it breaks the unidirectional data flow.
+Instead, you should use
+events to propagate changes upward.

 You can associate attributes with props and by default all attribute changes
 will be propagated to the properties.
+However, property changes will not be
+propagated back to attributes.
 For string types, you can simply set the
 `attribute` option to `true`:

 ```tsx